wimvanderbauwhede/wimvanderbauwhede.github.io/_posts/articles/2020-09-12-universal-interpreter-part-1.md

     (a) ⟶
     -- The return type
     a
+    )
 ```

 I have put parentheses to show which part of the type is the function type corresponding to each alterative.
 Because the constructor for `A3` takes no arguments, the corresponding function signature in the BB encoding is simply `a`: a function which takes no arguments and returns something of type `a`.
 The final `a` is the return value of the top-level function: every type alternative is an argument to the function.
 When applying the function, it must return a value of a given type.
 This type is `a` because `a` is the return type of every function representing an alternative.
+I will explain the `∀ a .` later.

 ## Some simple examples